What is a fraud alert?

 Identity theft is a serious issue for military members who are deployed.
 Fortunately, by placing an active-duty fraud alert on their credit reports they can protect themselves from being victims of this crime and also reduce the chances that it will happen while serving overseas!

 When a service member is activated, they must alert all three credit bureaus that their active duty status has been changed.
-If this person was previously reported as having an unpaid bill or past due loan on file with one of the bureaus then there will be removed from your record once you contact them directly about removing it manually before year's end!
+If this person was previously reported as having an unpaid bill or past due loan on file with one of the bureaus then it will be removed from your record once you contact them directly about removing it manually before year's end!

 Active-duty fraud alerts give military members the ability to limit their exposure for two years.
 To place an active duty alert on your credit reports, you will need to provide detailed information about yourself including what branch of service and ID number is associated with it!